doremon625/landing-page/README.md

 # landing-page
-A clean, responsive landing page built with HTML, CSS, and JavaScript showcasing  my frontend development skills, services, and contact form with email integration..
+This project is a responsive and modern landing page built using HTML, CSS, and JavaScript.
+It features an About section, Services overview, and a Contact form integrated with EmailJS for sending messages directly from the site.

+Perfect for frontend developers and freelancers looking to showcase their skills and services.